IntVent/eboekhouden-php/README.md

 # A PHP framework agnostic package for E-boekhouden.nl

-With this package you can easily integrate it within your own PHP project.
+With this package you can easily integrate E-boekhouden.nl within your PHP project.
 If you wish to use this package and want to support future development.
-Please consider to sponsor.
+Please consider to [sponsor](https://github.com/sponsors/petericebear).

 ## Installation